microsoft/language-server-protocol/_specifications/specification-3-16.md

 		didCreate?: boolean;

 		/**
-		* The server is interested in willCreateFiles notifications.
+		* The server is interested in willCreateFiles requests.
 		*/
 		willCreate?: boolean;

-		/**
-		* The server is interested in willCreateFilesWaitUntil requests.
-		*/
-		willCreateWaitUntil?: boolean;

 		/**
 		* The server is interested in didRenameFiles notifications.